camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-8/instructions.md

 ### 4. Resume a canceled update

 Updates are resumable.
-So if the update process got interrupted either manually or due to an error you don't have to restore the Elasticsearch backup and start over but can simply rerun the update.
+So if the update process got interrupted either manually or due to an error you don't have to restore the database backup and start over but can simply rerun the update.
 On resume previously completed update steps will be detected and logged as being skipped.
 In the following log example **Step 1** was previously completed and is thus skipped:

 ```
 ./upgrade/upgrade.sh